survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 **Minification** is a process where code is simplified without losing any meaning that matters to the interpreter.
 As a result, your code will most likely look quite jumbled and it will be hard to read.
 But that's the point.

 T> Even if we minify our build, we can still generate sourcemaps through the `devtool` option we discussed earlier.
-This will give us better means to debug even production code if we want.
+This will give us better means to debug, even production code if we want.

 ## Generating a Baseline Build